Samuel-Osian-Andrews/GroupThink/readme.md

 There’s of course nothing wrong with having just 1 response option per group (e.g. `"Somewhat agree" = "Somewhat agree"`).
 The main purpose of `unify()` is that it forces you to be **intentional** with how you handle your data, to improve consistency and avoid mistakes.
+&nbsp;

 ### Left out responses